 If a residence student intends to temporarily bring a vehicle to their residence (i.e. moving in and out), we offer temporary residence guest passes.
 These allow for 24 hour parking in the student’s residence lot or one within close proximity.

 Please plan ahead, if a residence student intends to have a guest stay with them, our office and the Information Kiosk sell Overnight Residence Guest Passes.
 This pass allows the guest to park in lot 3A single row along side Willison Hall residence.
 Signs in this area indicate overnight guest parking.
 Guests must move their vehicle by 8:00 a.m. the following morning (if the next day is a week day, Mon - Fri) to another pay lot, either a meter or the Pay & Display lot.
-The cost for a permit is currently $9.20/night.
-If you are interested in having your guest park at your residence you will need to come to the Parking office and if availability permits we can issue an overnight permit for a cost of $12.15 and up/night, payable by cash or cheque only.
+The cost for a permit is currently $9.74/night.
+If you are interested in having your guest park at your residence you will need to come to the Parking office and if availability permits we can issue an overnight permit for a cost of $13.62 and up/night.

 During the summer months, Laurier residences are used as temporary housing for those completing summer courses, attending conferences or summer camps.

 If you are a student staying in residence over the summer, please contact our office to make parking arrangements.